VOLT

 CompletedThe full run finished successfully

-FailedSome frame work failed and can usually be retried selectively
+FailedSome frame work failed and can be retried selectively

-Most analyses in VOLT are easiest to understand as frame-aware workloads.
-A run may represent many individual frame jobs, and the progress bar reflects that breakdown.
-This is why a partially successful run can still be useful, and why retrying only the failed part is often enough.
+Most analyses are frame-aware workloads.
+A run can represent many individual frame jobs, and the progress bar reflects that breakdown.
+A partially successful run is still useful: only the failed portion needs to be retried.

-Real-time updates arrive over the same event-driven layer the rest of the platform uses, so the page behaves more like a live operations view than a static report.
+Real-time updates arrive over the same event-driven layer used by the rest of VOLT.

 Retrying failed frames